elastest/elastest-monitoring-platform/sentinel-agents/codelogger/README.md

 ## Extending the logging for other languages
-The included python file implements a logging class called *SentinelLogger* that enables rest of the software to simply instatiate an object of this class and simple send log messages the most natural way.
+The included python file implements a logging class called *SentinelLogger* that enables rest of the software to simply instatiate an object of this class and send log messages the most natural way.
 ```
 logger = SentinelLogger()
 logger.warn("some warning worthy message")